XuminGaoGithub/S-SSD/README.md

 ### Dataset

--We made indoor object detection dataset by ourselves.
-The authors do not have permission to share data.
+-Prepare your detection dataset using VOC format.

 ### Train